seunghophysics/NTag/README.md

 ## Getting Started

-The following instruction assumes you're working on sukap.
+The following instruction assumes you are working on sukap.

 ### Dependencies